open/close all folders

 The Doctor was split up into echoes in the Name of the Doctor

-The Day of the Doctor will start and end as the classic series didWill start with a modern day policeman walking past the screen as the TARDIS materializes and one of the Doctors (Ten/Eleven) walk out an say to there companion.
+The Day of the Doctor will start and end as the classic series didWill start with a modern day policeman walking past the screen as the TARDIS materializes and one of the Doctors (Ten/Eleven) walk out and say to his companion.

 The Zygons will try to assassinate Elizabeth